 Guys, I’ve discovered something magical, and I might never stop marbling ALL of the things.
 These DIY marbled pumpkin pumpkins are beautiful and unbelievably simple to make.
 And isn’t marble so on-trend right now?
 The whole project takes maybe two steps and the best part is: you have everything you need already at home to make DIY marbled pumpkins.
-(All you need to make your own marbled pumpkins is a plastic bowl, warm water, and nail polish!)
+(All you need to make your own marbled pumpkins is a plastic bowl, warm water, and nail polish!
+And pumpkins, of course.)

 My search for finding the perfect marbled pumpkins all started early on in the fall.
-I love the color black, and have had a crush on the Target marbled pumpkins for weeks (anyone else able to get their hands on those beauties before they quickly sold out?)
+I love the color black, and have had a crush on the Target marbled faux pumpkins for weeks.
+(Anyone else able to get their hands on those faux pumpkin beauties before they quickly sold out?)
 Creating my own DIY marbled pumpkins seemed like the perfect solution!
 And making my marbled pumpkins black and white just made perfect sense since I am forever devoted to the stylish combo.
 The chic result was beyond what I could have hoped for.

-Though considering how much my little girl loved dipping the pumpkins in our water and nail polish “potion,” our next round might have to be rainbow-colored (a.k.a., Lisa Frank) inspired pumpkins using several brighter shades of nail polish.
+Though considering how much my little girl loved dipping the pumpkins in our water and nail polish “potion,” our next round of DIY marbled pumpkins might have to be rainbow-colored (a.k.a., Lisa Frank) inspired pumpkins using several brighter shades of nail polish.
 So much fun.

 WHAT YOU’LL NEED

 - Fill a plastic container 3/4 full with lukewarm water.
 (If the water is too cold the nail polish will sink.
 Feel free to heat your water up just a bit before you start.)

 - Pour nail polish.
 It will mostly float on top of the water, coming to the surface of the water.

 - Dip each pumpkin one at a time in the water, holding the stem, and spin a bit.